 A. Please see the Prerequisite Course Requirements.
 Texas course comparisons can be found at www.tccns.org

 Q. May I schedule an appointment with an advisor to review my transcript(s)?

 A. Yes, please visit this page to schedule a virtual counseling session.
 You may email your transcript ahead of time to email@example.com.
 If you have question(s) about a specific course please complete the course equivalency form to have a staff member from the Office of Admissions review the course in question.

 Q. What are other requirements for admission?

-A. In addition to the minimum PCAT score of a 40 composite percentile, minimum GPA requirement of 2.5, UNT System College of Pharmacy supplemental application, three (3) letters of recommendation from individuals who can assess your potential for the program.
+A. Applicants are required to have a minimum GPA requirement of 2.5, complete PharmCAS application, complete the UNT System College of Pharmacy Supplemental Application, submit the UNT System College of Pharmacy Supplemental Application Fee, submit three (3) letters of recommendation from individuals who can assess your potential for the program.
 Letters from friends, co-workers and family members will not be accepted and may result in an incomplete application.
 See Admission Requirements.

 Q. Do you accept prerequisite coursework from community colleges?